 According to a report by MarketsandMarkets, “The application security Testing market is expected to grow from USD 2.79 Billion in 2017 to USD 9.0 Billion by 2022, at a Compound Annual Growth Rate (CAGR) of 26.4%.
 Banking, Financial Services, and Insurance (BFSI) vertical are expected to have the largest market size by the end of the forecast period.”

 It further states, “Moreover, government and defense, retail, and IT and telecom verticals are also some of the major contributors to the overall application security market size.”
 Data breaches and cyber-attacks have intensified the need for Application Security Testing.
 There is a need to check every aspect of an application with an objective to minimize the vulnerabilities.

 Time-to-market is critical in the application development scenario, which raises the vulnerabilities for an application.
 So, developers and testers might skip some major security checks in the process.
 We are listing down a quick checklist that can be considered to check for vulnerabilities and secure the application by conducting Application Security Testing.

 Get everyone on the same page

-The most important aspect to consider while performing security assessment and Application Security Testing is to make sure that the entire team is in sync with the process.
+The most important aspect to consider while performing a security assessment and Application Security Testing is to make sure that the entire team is in sync with the process.
 Right from the client to the development/testing teams, everyone should agree on the expected outcome.
 Also, it is important to select testing dates and time frames that can cut down the effect on the business.

 Consider relevant tools